 Mindful Practice in Medicine guides participants in the application of Appreciative Interview techniques when engaged in dialogues, discussion, and reflection.
 With practice and support, this approach can become second nature.

-Mindful Practice in Medicine programs consist of a series of educational modules, each thematically oriented around a particular topic relevant to clinical practice.
+Mindful Practice in Medicine programs consists of a series of educational modules, each thematically oriented around a particular topic relevant to clinical practice.
 A Mindful Practice in Medicine program includes one or more modules that we choose based on learners’ specialty, goals, level of training, and other factors.

 In each module, we offer didactic, contemplative, and interactive elements, with detailed guidelines for each exercise.
 After each exercise, we have inquiry-oriented discussions and debriefings in which participants share experiences, insights, challenges, and questions.
-Our goal is to develop a learning community as participants see their own expertise and the expertise of others as ongoing resources.
+Our goal is to develop a learning community as participants see their expertise and the expertise of others as ongoing resources.

 In the interactive didactic portion of each module, we outline the structure and purpose of the session and present material related to the theme of the module.
 Presentations are deepened by discussion and inquiry.